The Top Ten Things You Should Know Before Billing CPT 99490

 - The place of service should be listed as the provider’s office or location code 11.

 - Bill under Medicare Part B.

-- Use the “Date of Service” listed from the clinical record when billing manually.
+- When billing manually, use the “Date of Service” listed from the clinical record.

 - If you receive a denial because the patient was in the hospital or provider’s office on the same day they were billed for CCM, you can move the CCM date until the day after without penalty.

 - If a patient has a Medicare Advantage plan as primary and Medicare as secondary and gets a denial from the Medicare Advantage plan, you can then submit billing to Medicare for reimbursement.

 10. Where Can You Find More Information on Chronic Care Management Billing Requirements?

 A Fact Sheet on CCM billing requirements is available on the CMS website.
 You can use this resource to learn more about CCM services and billing requirements.

 Following these CCM reimbursement tips can help your clinic receive reimbursement for your services.
 Use the following steps to help you receive reimbursement from the government: